paddy10tellys/neo4j_docker/README.md

-# Simple Python Flask Dockerized Application#
+# Simple Neo4j Dockerized Application#

 Build the image using the following command